mujtaba51472/React_Tips_MJ/ReactTipsTrick/useEffect/README.md

   }, [i]);
 ```
 `explanation`:
-In the code you provided, i is declared and initialized with a value of 5.
+In the code provided, i is declared and initialized with a value of 5.

 Then, a useEffect hook is used with a dependency array containing only i.
 This means that the effect function will be called after the initial render, and then again whenever the value of i changes.